bradleywing/BHN-Data-Team-Wiki/docs/data-team-processes/change-request-form.md

 ## Changelog

+- **2025-09-29**: Adds a request category for changing values in an LOV.
+Adds concrete examples of Operational Disruption Business Impact reason.
+Adds examples of downstream implications.
 - **2025-09-23**: Adds `program_scope:` and `programs:` to frontmatter.
 Updates value of both to none.
 - **2025-09-21**: Updates tags in frontmatter.
 Adds `parent:` and `nav_order:` to frontmatter.
 - **2025-09-19**: Adds `layout:` field to frontmatter.